RayBB/openlibrary-docs/Using-Managed-Labels-to-Track-Issues.md

 - prefix the label name with your initials.

-For example, Chris Horn has labels with prefix `CH: ` and color #1d76db.
+For example, Charles Horn has labels with prefix `CH: ` and color #1d76db.

 Labels that are grey and start with a tilde `~` are *deprecated*.
 They typically are not used much, and shouldn't be added to issues going forward.